OURadar/SimRadar/README.md

 A dedicated project SimRadar, which is a Mac OS X implemtation of visualization and graphical user interface, is included.
 It demonstrates how to wrap the framework in Objective-C. There is currently no plan to make this a full-fledge application that allows users to access all simulation parameters through the GUI.

+### Quick download for Sparkle.framework ###

+The latest Sparkle framework may be downloaded at the URL https://github.com/sparkle-project/Sparkle/releases/latest

 Implmentation